xian-network/contract-dev-environment/README.md

 ### Any suggestions ?
 - Do you have any suggestions on how to improve this tool ?
   - Open an issue or message us on any of our comms channels
-- Any improvements you'd like to make yourself
+- Any improvements you'd like to make yourself ?
   - PR's welcome - if it's good we'll award a bounty !
+- Is there any tooling you'd love to see included (linters, formatters, etc) Let us know ! <3